GSA/notifications-api/docs/adrs/0003-implementing-invite-expirations.md

 ## VALIDATION AND NEXT STEPS

-Once a decision is made though, a seperate issue should be written up for the API changes that need to take place, and then follow-on work will be needed on the admin side in https://github.com/GSA/notifications-admin/issues/96 to make the UI adjustments.
+Once a decision is made though, a separate issue should be written up for the API changes that need to take place, and then follow-on work will be needed on the admin side in https://github.com/GSA/notifications-admin/issues/96 to make the UI adjustments.